tencent cloud

 .send();

-Sample code for the consumer:
+Sample code for message consumption:

-1. Sample code for the producer.
+1. Sample code for message production

-// Construct a producer
+// Construct a producer.

 Producer<byte[]> producer pulsarClient.newProducer()